 Please read this information very carefully before proceeding to the online application form!

-The deadline for receiving your completed online application and accompanying documentation (e.g. letter of Recommendation) is February 3 for 2014-2015 projects.
+The deadline for receiving your completed online application and accompanying documentation (e.g. letter of Recommendation & Advisor Commitment) is February 1 for 2016-2017 projects.

 Students accepted into Consortium projects will spend approximately four weeks in the field or laboratory collecting data.
 See the project announcements for specific descriptions of the time and activities involved.